EACH WORKSHOP FOLLOWS A FORMAT BASED ON:

 While exploring our human need to self soothe and find answers, this workshop will examine both the internal and external stigma around the choices we make.
 We will consider the ways some “coping mechanisms” are deemed acceptable and where shame and judgement are present.
 Through facilitated discussion and guided exercises we will reflect on ways to reduce any impact of harm in our lives.

-*By breaking down perceptions and expectations of ourselves and others, we strive to change the workplace culture of competition to one of altruism.* Join us!
+**By breaking down perceptions and expectations of ourselves and others, we can to change the current social structure from one of competition and comparison to one of altruism and accountability** Join us!